 - Display commitment to teaching with a professional ethical attitude, and a global and multi-cultural perspective.

-Students enrolling in this Five-year BEd(Science), in addition to a 3-cp Interdisciplinary Course, are required to take 36 cps of Foundation and Major Courses.
+Students enrolling in this Five-year BEd(Science), in addition to a 3-cp Major Interdisciplinary Course and 3-cp Cross-Faculty Core Course, are required to take 33 cps of Foundation and Major Courses.

 Foundation and Major Courses

-The 2 foundation courses which include a foundation science and STEM methods course are designed to create the necessary room for students to acquire broad knowledge bases in the science discipline.
+The foundation course which includes a foundation science and STEM methods course is designed to create the necessary room for students to acquire broad knowledge bases in the science discipline.